We accept pitches and submissions! Please refer to this guide before submitting your work.

 We do not publish critical breaking news, or other works of hard journalism.
 As such, for the time being we do not maintain an open channel for encrypted email technology like PGP or GPG.
 If you send us an encrypted email, we will probably delete it without response.
 Please do not initiate a conversation with us that you would not be comfortable with any volunteer participating in.
 To increase the anonymity of an email, try using a service like riseup.net from a public computer.

-We try to respond to every pitch or submission in a relatively timely manner.
-Unfortunately, because we receive a constant flow of pitches and submissions, we may not respond as immediately as both you or we would like.
+Unfortunately, because we receive a constant flow of pitches and submissions, we can only respond to accepted pitches and submissions.
 Please keep in mind that we are a small, independent publisher with a limited editorial team and processing incoming offers takes up a lot of our resources.
-Please do not send us a follow up about a pitch or submission.
 While it is always our objective to respond to emails, if you do not hear from us, please assume that your pitch was not the right fit for us at the time.

 We are always looking for great photographers and illustrators to collaborate with.
 If you are interested in receiving general assignments, you can sign up to our email list for artists.
 Please read through our guidelines before sending us inquiries.continue reading